Best Kona Coffee: How to Choose Real 100% Kona Beans

 Kona coffee is 100% arabica beans.
 Usually, arabica beans grow at high elevations.
 We’re talking at least 6,000 feet.
 Most lower-elevation arabica beans don’t make it into specialty coffee.

 It may be surprising, then, that Kona Coffee is grown between 500 and 2,500 feet in elevation.
-It may be that high-altitude beans grow slower and flavor development needs slow growth.
-The growing conditions in Kona, cloud cover and rain, may be enough to slow the growth.
+It may be that high-altitude beans grow more slowly, and flavor development needs slow growth.
+The growing conditions in Kona, cloud cover, and rain, may be enough to slow the growth.

 The rich volcanic soil also helps.
 The soil on these Hawaiian slopes is high in minerals and nutrients.
 It also provides good drainage.
 All these things combined to create perfect growing conditions in this small region.